 Problem: 4 overly ripe bananas.

-The recipe for this bread is similar to my banana bread recipe, which is moist, fluffy and light compared to other breads I’ve tasted.
+The recipe for this bread is similar to my banana bread recipe, which is moist, fluffy and light compared to other breads I’ve tried.
 In my banana bread post you’ll find information about how to make the perfect banana bread.

 - 1¾ cups (250 g/8.8 oz) all-purpose flour

 - 1 teaspoon baking soda

 - ½ teaspoon salt